-Sports fans: when your favourite team hits a rich vein of form, winning week after week, and can’t put a foot wrong, you love them - right?
+Sports fans: when your favorite team hits a rich vein of form, winning week after week, and can’t put a foot wrong, you love them - right?

-But what happens when the wins dry up, and your beloved club couldn’t buy a draw, let alone a win?
+But what happens when the wins dry up, and your beloved team can't get a tie, let alone a win?
 Then, things get tricky, and patience can become fraught.

 The same principle applies to competitive intelligence; when things are going well and the results are paying dividends, product marketers are very quick to sing its praises (and rightfully so, we might add!)